rombrew/phobia/doc/MachineProbe.md

 ## No forced spinup

-If you failed to start the machine with `pm_probe_spinup` you have an option to identify flux linkage in detached mode.
+If you failed to start the machine with `pm_probe_spinup` you have an option to identify the flux linkage in detached mode.
 You will have to rotate the machine manually in this case.

 	(pmc) pm_probe_detached